niflostancu/rpi-debian-build-scripts/Readme.md

   # <target> <source device>                 <key file>  <options>
   cryptroot  /dev/disk/by-partlabel/RPIOSRoot  none        luks,discard
   ```

+- If using the included `initramfs` hooks, change the `/etc/initramfs/rpi-*`
+  files on the rootfs and enter the required RPI config + kernel cmdline parameters.

 - Finally, run `update-initramfs -u` to re-generate the initial ramdisk and copy
   the `boot.img` to the boot partition (as in Step.
 5).